 The CPP31318 Certificate II in Security Operations Course is a qualification suitable for individuals who wish to deepen and broaden their skills and knowledge in security operations and lead security teams in the field.
 It provides a pathway to further learning and work in various security roles and settings, including security risk management.

-Security officers at this level provide leadership in a team environment, operate under limited supervision, and use discretion and judgement in known and unpredictable work contexts.
-They take responsibility for their own outputs in work and learning, and limited responsibility for the output of others in the work team.
+At this level, security officers provide leadership in team environments, operate under limited supervision, and exercise discretion and judgment in both predictable and unpredictable work situations.
+They are responsible for their own work outputs and, to a limited extent, the outputs of others within their team.

 • Former military personnel